riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 ## Define validation rules

 There are three ways how you can define the validation rules.
-You can use __validation attributes__ to define rules for individual viewmodel properties, you can implement your own validation logic by implementing the `IValidatableObject` interface on objects in the viewmodel, and you can add errors in the `ModelState` object directly.
+You can use __validation attributes__ to define rules for individual viewmodel properties, you can implement your own validation logic by implementing the `IValidatableObject` interface on objects in the viewmodel, and you can add errors to the `ModelState` object using the `AddModelError` extension method on the [Context](../viewmodels/request-context) object.

 ### Validation attributes